Just because you’re running a Linux operating system, doesn’t mean you cannot suffer data loss.

 - Fast and easy to use

-- Creates image of system partition
+- Creates an image of the system partition

 - Safe and flexible file system backup/ deployment tool.